Who We Are

 How We Farm

-No fungi, herbi, pesti cides have been used by us at our farm and we don’t plan to start anytime soon.
-We use a range of manures and liquid fertilisers (worm wee and fish emulsion) to nourish our soil plus blood and bone and certified organic rock dust to balance it.
+No fungi, herbi or pesti-cides have been used by us at our farm and we don’t plan to start anytime soon.
+We use a range of manures and liquid fertilisers (worm wee, fish emulsion, seaweed) to nourish our soil plus blood and bone and certified organic rock dust to balance it.

 Most of the farm (some 15-20 acres) has been left to native regeneration, with long term plans of grandeur and short term weed management with goats and the flail mower.